GoudronViande24/firefox-newtab/README.md

 ~~It's not available on Firefox's store yet, but they say it's free so maybe when I read the docs I will be able to make it public there!~~

-Well it got accepted, the documentation is very clear.
-24h and it got published to the public store!
+~~Update: Well it got accepted, the documentation is very clear.
+24h and it got published to the public store!~~

+Update: It got removed since v2, because I cannot use a newtab service hosted on a server...

 Download here: